TayloverH/Jiajie_Huang_website/README.md

 ## 4. Update your website

-After changing the ".jemdoc" files on your desktop, run the command follow:
+After changing the ".jemdoc" files on your desktop, run the following commands:

 Windows:
 ```shell